fastapi/typer/docs/alternatives.md

     As someone pointed out: <em><a href="https://twitter.com/fishnets88/status/1210126833745838080" class="external-link" target="_blank">"Nice to see it is built on Click but adds the type stuff.
 Me gusta!"</a></em>

+### <a href="https://github.com/click-contrib/click-completion" class="external-link" target="_blank">`click-completion`</a>

+`click-completion` is a plug-in for Click.
+It was created to extend completion support for shells when Click only had support for Bash completion.

+Previous versions of **Typer** had deep integrations with `click-completion` and used it as an optional dependency.
+But now all the completion logic is implemented internally in **Typer** itself, the internal logic was heavily inspired and using some parts of `click-completion`.

+And now **Typer** improved it to have new features, tests, some bug fixes (for issues in plain `click-completion` and Click), and better support for shells, including modern versions of PowerShell (e.g. the default versions that come with Windows 10).

+!!! check "Inspired **Typer** to"
+    Provide auto completion for all the shells.

 ### <a href="https://fastapi.tiangolo.com/" class="external-link" target="_blank">FastAPI</a>

 I created **FastAPI** to provide an easy way to build APIs with autocompletion for everything in the code (and some other <a href="https://fastapi.tiangolo.com/features/" class="external-link" target="_blank">features</a>).